calvan-liang/calvan-liang.github.io/essays/developed-question-yields-a-developed-answer.md

 (Paragraph on a smart question)

 A "stupid" question usually contains a vague subject header, insufficient or unspecific details about the problem, messy formatting, and an unclear end goal.
 A "stupid" question can also be a question that is already answered elsewhere.
-If the solution can be easily found with a little research, the same question does not need to be asked again. <a href="https://stackoverflow.com/questions/45333586/i-need-help-on-ado-net">This</a> question from Stack OverFlow bear some characterisitcs of a "stupid" question.
+If the solution can be easily found with a little research, the same question does not need to be asked again. <a href="https://stackoverflow.com/questions/45333586/i-need-help-on-ado-net">This</a> question from Stack Overflow bear some characterisitcs of a "stupid" question.